baldiq/net_task/README.md

  - cd net_task
  - npm install - install all dependencies
  - npm test - run the tests in a headless mode

+# file hierarchy
+ - test specs are placed in cypress/integration/netguru/
+ - custom commands are placed in cypress/support/